 The Women and Sports Committee was set up on the 27th of November, 1996 and counts twenty years of action.
-The first meeting of the Committee was held on the 16th of December, 1996 and was attended by Iro Mitsidou, Elli Loupi, Litsa lakovidou,

-ETITPOT TYNAIKA

-Kalli Hadjiiosif, Clea Hadjistefanou, Stella Kalopedi, Zoe Mavrogenous, Eftychia Pelava, Lola Zachariou, Anthi Stavrou, Christiana Menelaou.
-Marina Stergidou was also present during the next session.
-KAI AÐAMTIZ as with respective foreign bodies.
+The first meeting of the Committee was held on the 16th of December, 1996 and was attended by Iro Mitsidou, Elli Loupi, Litsa lakovidou, Kalli Hadjijosif, Clea Hadjistefanou, Stella Kalopedi, Zoe Mavrogenous, Eftychia Pelava, Lola Zachariou, Anthi Stavrou, Christiana Menelaou.
+ETITPOT TYNAIKA Marina Stergidou was also present during the next session.

+The Committee's action lines concern the involvement of women in all areas, research into the participation of women in Cypriot sport, the organization of events and contact with organized groups, as well as with respective foreign bodies.
 The main goal of the committee since its inception is the involvement of more women in all the sporting areas of our country.

-The Committee's action lines concern the involvement of women in \bigcirc all areas, research into the participation of women in Cypriot sport, the organization of events and contact with organized groups, as well